Lucy Punch: Career

 Punch made her acting debut in a 1998 episode of The New Adventures of Robin Hood.
 Her other TV credits include the naive daughter of Alison Steadman's character in the short-lived series Let Them Eat Cake which starred French and Saunders.
-She starred as a football player in the children's TV show Renford Rejects, and played the role of the victim Melissa Townsend in the 19th episode of Midsomer Murders.
+She starred as a football player in the children's TV show Renford Rejects and played the role of the victim Melissa Townsend in the 19th episode of Midsomer Murders.

 In 2000, Punch appeared in the film Greenfingers.
 She made her stage debut as Elaine in Terry Johnson's West End adaptation of The Graduate (1967).
 She has worked at the Royal Court and Bush theatres, both in London.

 In 2004, Punch played the receptionist Elaine Denham in Doc Martin.
 She left the television show The Class after appearing in 11 of the first 12 episodes.

 In 2006, she won the Best Actress award at the Monaco International Film Festival for her performance in Are You Ready for Love?
-She played the murder victim and actress Eve Draper in Edgar Wright's film Hot Fuzz (2007).
+She played the murder victim and amateur actress Eve Draper in Edgar Wright's 2007 film Hot Fuzz.